 Companies have now introduced chatbots to provide goods and services via popular messaging services such as Facebook Messenger, What’s App and Skype.
 These bots live natively within messaging apps to provide an additional channel for brands to engage with consumers.

-When it comes to customer service, retailers predominantly use phone, email and social media to communicate to their customers.
-However Shop Direct have launched a ‘Whatsapp-style customer service’ where users can track orders, make payments and request reminders.
+When it comes to customer service, retailers predominantly use phone, email, and social media to communicate to their customers.
+However, in 2016, Shop Direct launched a ‘Whatsapp-style customer service’ where users can track orders, make payments and request reminders.
 While this service may not be able to deal with detailed queries or complaints, the many simple queries retailers receive can be dealt with in a fast and natural way.

 With over 700 million active users, WeChat offers a host of chatbot commerce based services where users are able to order food, buy cinema tickets, pay bills and book doctors appointments.
 The Chinese messaging app also incorporates mobile wallet and chat-based media allowing users to discover and purchase products from multiple brands in one place.

-The automated home is expected to be a natural next step due to our use of smartphones and tablets and the smart home market is expected to have 234.6 million active households by 2021, worldwide.
+The automated home is expected to be a natural next step due to our use of smartphones and tablets and the smart home market is expected to reach $155 billion by 2023, worldwide.

 With continued developments in voice recognition software, work is on the way to introduce chatbot technology as a functional part of the home.